buhrmi/inertiax/readme.md

 Frames can be used to encapsulate an Inertia page within another Inertia page.
 This is useful for creating modal dialogs, wizards, search sidebars, overlay cards, etc. Don't worry: Besides the name and concept, it has nothing to do with conventional browser frames.

-By default, hyperlinks and form submissions will render the response within the frame that contains the link or the form.
-To change the frame in which an Inertia response is rendered, do one of the following:
+When you click on a hyperlink or submit a form within an Inertia frame, the response will be rendered in the frame that triggered the request (sans layout).
+You can change the frame in which an Inertia response is rendered by doing one of the following:

-- Add a `data-target="frame-id"` attribute to an `a` tag.
+- Add an `data-target="frame-id"` attribute to the hyperlink.
-- Pass a  `{target: frameId}` to `router.visit()` or `form.submit()`
+- Pass `{target: frameId}` to `router.visit()` or `form.submit()`
 - Specify the frame ID in an `X-Inertia-Frame` header from the server.

 To target the top (main) frame, use `_top` as the frame ID.